shapely/shapely/docs/manual.rst

   Because the union merges the areas of overlapping `Polygons` it can be used in an attempt to fix invalid `MultiPolygons`.
-As with the zero distance :meth:`buffer` trick, your mileage may vary when using this.
+As with the zero distance :meth:`~object.buffer` trick, your mileage may vary when using this.

   .. code-block:: pycon